-2.1 Taxation of the Company
+2.1 The Company

-Under Article 123C of the Income Tax (Jersey) Law 1961 (the "Jersey Income Tax Law") and on the basis that the Company is tax resident in Jersey, the Company (being neither a financial services company nor a specified utility company under the Jersey Income Tax Law at the date hereof) will (except as noted below) be regarded as subject to Jersey income tax at a rate of 0 per cent.
+Under Article 123C of the Income Tax (Jersey) Law 1961 (the "Jersey Income Tax Law") and on the basis that the Company is tax resident in Jersey, the Company (being neither a financial services company nor a specified utility company under the Jersey Income Tax Law at the date of this document) will (except as noted below) be regarded as subject to Jersey income tax at a rate of zero per cent.

-If the Company derives any income from the ownership or disposal of land in Jersey, such income will be subject to tax at a rate of 20 per cent.
+If the Company derives any income from the ownership or disposal of land in Jersey, such income will be subject to tax at the rate of 20 per cent.
 It is not expected that the Company will derive any such income.